 Each Fluxer instance is responsible for its own moderation.
 Fluxer Platform AB operates the hosted Fluxer.app instance, so we are responsible for reports, safety enforcement, legal compliance, and abuse prevention there.

-We are also a registered ESP with access to the CyberTipline Reporting API from the National Center for Missing & Exploited Children (NCMEC).
+We are also a registered electronic service provider (ESP) with access to the CyberTipline Reporting API from the National Center for Missing & Exploited Children (NCMEC).

-Once federation exists, moderation still stays local to the instance enforcing it.
-A ban on one instance stays local unless other operators choose to share or honour that signal.
+Once federation exists, moderation stays local to the instance enforcing it.
+A ban on one instance stays local unless other instances choose to share or honour that signal.

 Why do you follow local laws in my country or state?

-For self-hosted instances, this is ultimately the operator's responsibility.
-If you run Fluxer yourself, you decide where you provide service and what legal risk you are willing to accept.
+For self-hosted instances, this is the responsibility of the person running the instance.
+If you run your own instance, you decide where you provide service and what legal risk you accept.

-Right now, Fluxer restricts NSFW access in the United Kingdom and Brazil.
+As of 24 May 2026, Fluxer restricts NSFW access in the United Kingdom and Brazil.
 In the UK, we can offer a less invasive optional adult check through a $0.00 credit card authorisation.
 Brazil currently lacks a privacy-preserving path we are comfortable with.
-Mississippi is stricter: it requires age verification for platform access, so the hosted Fluxer.app instance blocks access from Mississippi instead.
+Mississippi requires age verification for access to the whole service, so the hosted Fluxer.app instance blocks access from Mississippi instead.

 The current details are kept in regional restrictions and minimum age requirements.